-The debtor is able to take one of the following steps within sever days if the receipt of the petition:
+The debtor is able to take one of the following steps within seven days of the receipt of the petition:

-- Pay all monies due o the creditor.
+- Pay all monies due to the creditor.

-- Propose a Company Voluntary Arrangement.
+- Propose a Company Voluntary Arrangement (CVA).
 This is a insolvency procedure which provides up to five years of extended payment time.